Supervisor FAQ: Student Employees, Remote Work, and Sick-Leave

 San Francisco's Mayor, London Breed, signed a new San Francisco Public Health Emergency Leave Ordinance (PHELO) on April 17, 2020.

 Effective April 17, 2020, San Francisco businesses with 500 or more employees, must provide up to 80 hours of paid Public Health Emergency Leave to each employee who performs work in San Francisco.
 Employees may use this leave when they are unable to work (or telework) due to specified reasons related to COVID-19.
-The leave is in effect during the local emergency period (currently scheduled to end on June 17, 2020).
+The leave is in effect during the local emergency period.
+Effective Oct.
+20, 2020, SP PHELO hours have been extended through December 13, 2020.
 For more information, please review the official poster for eligibility information and qualifying eligibility reasons for taking this leave and the PHELO FAQ’s.